 Can I record a phone consultation or a video consultation?

-Please do not record your video consultation or your phone consultation.
+Yes, you can, however, Dr Baird asks that you do not record your video consultation or your phone consultation.

 The consultation is a private conversation.

 Recording a private conversation without both persons' consent is illegal.

 Dr Baird does not consent to recording of the consultation.

 This is to avoid the potential risk of a recorded consultation being used in an unauthorised way: for example, if the recording is played/shown to someone else, if the recording is posted to social media, or if the original recording is altered in some way.